-Energy saving can also come from a better understanding of the obsession South Africa has with air conditioning.
-Air conditioning is power hungry and causes health problems.
+Energy-saving can also come from a better understanding of the obsession South Africa has with air conditioning.
+Air conditioning is power-hungry and causes health problems.
 The use of ceiling fans reduces energy consumption dramatically.
 Fans when used properly with good ventilation cool a room as well.
 Ceiling fans use about as much energy as a 60 watt light bulb.
 Aircon uses enough energy to power almost 60 light bulbs.
 Do the maths, 1 light bulb or 60 to keep cool?
 The answer is clear.
 Save our planet and save money.

 Slowly but surely the penny must be dropping because going green is easy, almost too easy.
-It gets easier still and energy saving just needs a little thinking.
+It gets easier still and energy-saving just needs a little thinking.
 Thinking means taking a step back and understanding the importance of insulation when it comes to energy saving.
 In fact, the use of Air conditioners will not help you save the planet and save money.
 The more energy we save will Save our planet and save money.
-Installing energy efficient Coolerado air conditioners is smart as they consume 80% less energy than conventional air conditioners.
+Installing energy-efficient Coolerado air conditioners is smart as they consume 80% less energy than conventional air conditioners.

 Roof Insulation Is A big Energy Saver

 Proper and effective roof insulation helps maintain a stable and comfortable temperature throughout the home.
 South Africans believe insulation only works in cold climates and they are wrong.
 Installing insulation in your roof and walls and around water pipes can reduce utility bills by up to 40%.
-ISOTHERM insulation a proven and trusted insulation products that are also 100% green.
+ISOTHERM insulation proved and trusted insulation products that are also 100% green.
 ISOTHERM gives back to nature in more ways than just reducing your energy spend.
 Made from 100% recycled plastic bottles ISOTHERM really does save the planet and save money for any household.
 Isotherm is the most eco-friendly roof insulation.
 Install 145mm Isotherm Insulation and be SANS compliant.
 Be sure to check the Isotherm specifications to make the right choice for your area.
 Roof Insulation is a big contributor to Save our planet and save money.

 Aerolite ceiling insulation is one of the oldest and most popular forms of ceiling insulation.
 Aerolite is also regarded as an eco-friendly ceiling insulation products.
 In fact, the 135mm Aerolite Insulation is Sans compliant and achieves the correct R-value 3.70.
 For more info on the Aerolite, specifications read this page.

-Insulation is one of the best ways to truly make your house more energy efficient.
+Insulation is one of the best ways to truly make your house more energy-efficient.
 Insulation keeps your home warm in winter meaning less reliance on heating appliances.
 Adversely in summer insulation keeps your home cooler and there is less pressure to turn on the aircon or at least use it less.
 Insulation is a great way to save energy and save our planet.

 Get wise about water

-But energy saving is just one area of going green to save the planet and save money.
+But energy-saving is just one area of going green to save the planet and save money.
 The current drought that is gripping much of South Africa means a greater focus needs to be placed on water use.
 Despite living in a relatively dry country South Africans love water and habits and thinking now have to change.